from Writing Your Sacred Journey with Elizabeth Jarrett Andrew

 Cost: $25/each.

-Access each class by clicking on the title.
-The link will take you into our new Eye of the Heart online community, which you have to sign-up for in order to access the class.
+Note: The class links will take you into our new Eye of the Heart online writing community, which you have to sign-up for in order to access the class.
 However, you are not obligated to join in the community aspects.
 You can turn off notifications and simply take the class on your own.
-Of course, we welcome you to join us in our community, because we believe in the power of community when centered around our community.
+Of course, we welcome you to join us in our community, because we believe in the power of community when centered around our community, but there’s no pressure if it’s not the right move for you right now.

 Everything Sacred